 7th Degree Drug Charges in New York City

-Criminal Possession of a Controlled Substance (CPCS) in the Seventh Degree is a violation of New York Penal Law §220.03 and is the lowest level offense chargeable for the unlawful possession of any controlled or banned substance under New York law (except marijuana, the possession of which is a separate crime under Article 221 of the Penal Law).
+Criminal Possession of a Controlled Substance (CPCS) in the Seventh Degree is a violation of New York Penal Law §220.03 and is the lowest level offense chargeable for the unlawful possession of any controlled or banned substance under state law (except marijuana, the possession of which is a separate crime).
 Classified as an A misdemeanor, this crime can be charged whenever police recover any amount (including residue) of any one of specifically named controlled substances under Section 3306 of New York’s Public Health Law.
-While there is no weight requirement for Seventh Degree CPCS, individuals found with certain threshold amounts of controlled or banned substances may trigger an upgrade of the offense to a D felony or higher.
+While there is no weight requirement for Seventh Degree drug charges in New York City, individuals found with certain threshold amounts of controlled or banned substances may trigger an upgrade of the offense to a D felony or higher.

-The number of controlled substances listed under the Public Health Law is extensive, covering nearly all drugs with a medically recognized potential for addiction or abuse.
 Some of the substances more commonly subjected to criminal prosecution for Seventh Degree Criminal Possession include (1) the recreational drugs of cocaine, crack cocaine, heroin and ecstasy; (2) painkiller medications such as Oxycodone, Vicodin or Percocet and (3) hallucinogens like psilocybin mushrooms, mescaline and LSD.
-Regardless of what drug is actually charged by prosecutors for this offense, however, the ramifications of conviction remain the same: up to a year in jail and all the attending collateral consequences of a New York drug conviction.
+Regardless of what drug is actually charged by prosecutors for this offense, however, the ramifications of conviction remain the same: up to a year in jail and all the attending collateral consequences of a drug conviction.

 What Are the Potential Ramifications of a 7th Degree Drug Conviction?